Smartling/mobile-sdk-examples/android/non-release-builds/AcmeApp/Readme.md

 ## Enable Flavors in the Android Config

 Android supports multiple build flavors.
-This can be used to ship differnt falvors of your application (e.g. paid vs free, internal vs external, etc).
+This can be used to ship differnt flavors of your application (e.g. paid vs free, internal vs external, etc).
 We'll define a flavor called "review" and another called "full" (this name does not matter).
 Android requires that each flavor have a dimension, this is an arbitrary string.
 Here we've used "type."